The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 While this is a bit more complex to set up and manage, tiered pricing is a great way to meet a diverse range of needs and cater to a wider range of customers.

-This is how you would set up tiered pricing on Subbly:
+This is how you would set up tiered pricing for your subscription business model on Subbly:

 In terms of margin, try to aim for around 50%.